 Even though mint may not be something you always have lying around the house, it’s on this list because it’s almost always available in the grocery store.
 Mint is a key herb for the digestive system that reduces gas and bloating.
 It has been shown to be helpful for relieving symptoms of pain and discomfort in IBS by reducing muscle spasms and relaxing the muscles of the GI tract.

 Mint tea is the easiest form to keep on hand for relieving indigestion, but you can also steep about 15 fresh leaves in hot water for a homemade tea.
 If you’re worried about your fresh mint going bad, you can freeze or dry it for later use.

-*Avoid mint if you have a hiatus hernia or have gastroesophageal reflux disease (GERD) because it can aggravate symptoms.
+*Avoid mint if you have a hiatal hernia or have gastroesophageal reflux disease (GERD) because it can aggravate symptoms.

-Even though lemon juice tastes acidic, once it enters your body it becomes alkaline, which is good for relieving heartburn.
-Lemon also helps to stimulate bile flow from your liver, which is especially important for digesting fats and keeps your digestion moving along.
+Lemon helps to stimulate bile flow from your liver, which is especially important for digesting fats and keeps your digestion moving along.

 To make this, squeeze the juice of half a fresh lemon in room temperature or warm water.

 Like lemon, unfiltered, raw apple cider vinegar is especially helpful if you have heartburn or indigestion from overeating or eating something you can’t tolerate well.
 It’s about a step up from lemon juice in terms of intensity.

 Take 2 tablespoons or about one shot of apple cider vinegar and dilute it in 2 cups of room temperature water.
 This works after a big meal, or before bed if you overate.
 If you know you have a big meal coming up for holidays for example, you can also drink this about 15 minutes before your meal to “prime” your digestive system.